Admitting now

 What is prescription drug addiction?

-Prescription drug addiction is dependency on a medication that was originally prescribed legitimately (or that the patient believed was "safer" because it came from a pharmacy).
-Common dependencies in India include: tramadol and codeine (opioids), alprazolam (Xanax) and clonazepam and diazepam (benzodiazepines), zolpidem and zopiclone (Z-drugs for sleep), and higher-dose prescription opioids like oxycodone.
+Prescription drug addiction is dependency on a supportive care that was originally started legitimately (or that the patient believed was "safer" because it came from a pharmacy).
+Common dependencies in India include: support and support (opioids), support (prescription substance) and support and support (sedatives), support and zopiclone (Z-drugs for sleep), and higher-dose prescription opioids like prescription substance.

 The pattern usually starts reasonably.
-A patient is prescribed tramadol for a work injury.
-An alprazolam script for acute anxiety.
-A zolpidem for insomnia.
-The prescription was medically appropriate at the time.
-But weeks become months, the medical need passes, and the physical dependency has set in.
+A patient is started support for a work injury.
+An support script for acute anxiety.
+A support for insomnia.
+The prescription was clinically appropriate at the time.
+But weeks become months, the clinical need passes, and the physical dependency has set in.
 Stopping produces genuine withdrawal symptoms.
-The patient believes they are still "using their medication" — not that they are addicted.
+The patient believes they are still "using their supportive care" — not that they are addicted.

 At SimranShri, we treat prescription drug addiction with the clinical seriousness it deserves and without the moral framing that often blocks families from seeking help.
-The protocol is evidence-based: slow medically supervised tapering (particularly critical for benzodiazepines, where abrupt withdrawal causes seizures), full residential therapy, family integration, and 12-month aftercare.
+The protocol is evidence-based: slow clinically supervised supervised support (particularly critical for sedatives, where abrupt withdrawal causes seizures), full residential therapy, family integration, and continued aftercare.

 02 — Recognising the signs